SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 for the duration of the method.
-For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities:
+For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.

 .. testcode:: memory-player-share-with-self